AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/workers-property.md

         size: S
         commands:
             start: |
-                php worker.php
+                php ./bin/magento queue:consumers:start commerce.eventing.event.publish
 ```

-This example defines a single worker named `queue`, with a small (size S) container, and runs the command `php worker.php` on startup.
-If `worker.php` exits, it is automatically restarted.
+This example defines a single worker named `queue`, with a small (size S) container, and runs the `php ./bin/magento` command on startup.
+If the command exits, it is automatically restarted.

 ## Access the worker container